 Caldwell University has been providing distance learning options to adult undergraduate students since 1979.
-Beginning in fall 2014, students have an opportunity to enroll in two new fully online degree programs offered through Caldwell University Online.
+Students have an opportunity to enroll in three fully online degree programs offered through Caldwell University Online.

-Adult students interested in online study can enroll in our Caldwell University Online program to earn a B.A. in Psychology or current registered nurses interested in earning a B.S.N. degree can enroll in our online R.N. to B.S.N. program.
+Adult students interested in online study can enroll in our Caldwell University Online program to earn a B.A. in Psychology, a B.S. in Business Administration, or current registered nurses interested in earning a B.S.N. degree can enroll in our online R.N. to B.S.N. program.